„Grazing is amazing“

 A3 Expert study on optimal management of target species

-Expert studies are complete and help us to restore habitats and species populations.
+Expert studies are complete and helped us to restore target habitats and species populations.
 We thank the experts on target habitats and species for their enthusiasm in creating studies and for valuable advice in the field!

 C. Concrete conservation actions